Aviah/one-click-django-polls-tutorial/tutorial_part7.md

 * Without data: When you define a queryset, it has only the criteria for the SQL query, like `objects.filter(field1='foo',field2='baz)`.
 The queryset is defined, but has no data - yet.
 * With data: After django runs the underlying SQL query and populate query, it has the data.

 Django will not run the query to the database until it actually needs it.
 Only when the application code starts to reference items of the `Queryset`, e.g. to loop the results or access the first item, django runs the SQL and gets the results, and populates the `Queryset`.
-And when used incorrectly, the same queryset may run more than once.
+When used incorrectly, the same queryset may run more than once.

 ## Views